sk-zk/TruckLib/docfx/docs/Samples/02-realroad.md

 The first road item needs to be explicitly created with the first and second point of the road.
 After this, you can call `Append` in a loop with the remaining points.
-Remember that a road item can only be appended to once, so make sure to assign the return value of `Append`, which is the newly created road item, back to `road`.
+Remember that a road item can only be appended to once, so make sure that the return value of `Append`, which is the newly created road item, is assigned back to `road`.

 ## Saving the map
-You know the drill by now:
+Let's save the map:

 ```cs
 var documents = Environment.GetFolderPath(Environment.SpecialFolder.MyDocuments);